NicsTr/binary_masking/README.md

 The output is a pair of files called `prob_desc.c` and `prob_desc.h` that contains the information needed before compilation.

+The script has one dependency: [`ply`](https://pypi.org/project/ply/).
+It can be installed using `pip` (`pip install ply`) or your favorite package manager.
+It must be accessible by your sage environment (be careful when you sage install is not system-wide).

 **WARNING: The optimization based on equipotent sets given in `gen_prob_desc.sage` doesn't apply to every schemes.
 Whether or not it can be applied to a given scheme can be determined using `check_redundant.sage`**